TomasHubelbauer/yarn-lock-json/doc/tasks.md

 ## Bundle as an NPM package and provide it under a good name like `yarn-justify`

 ## Consider creating a post-install script in the NPM package that would automatically (or interactively) add a Git pre-commit hook

+## Display gathered version strings in the justification table